-- 6.6.
-At the quotation opening the Service Director (quotations estimated under £100,000) or Head of Procurement (quotations estimated at £100,000 or over) will maintain a written record of the:- - 6.6.1.
-Nature of the Supply - 6.6.2.
-Name of each supplier submitting a Quotation and the date/time of receipt - 6.6.3.
-Name of suppliers failing to submit prices/proposal - 6.6.4.
-Prices from each supplier - 6.6.5.
-Names of the persons present at the opening - 6.6.6.
-Date and time of opening of Quotations - 6.6.7.
-Any reason for rejecting any Quotation
+6.6.
+6.4 l.
+At the quotation opening the Service Director (quotations estimated under £10 0,000) or Head of Procurement (quotations estimated at £100,000 or over) will maintain a written record of the:- 6.6.1.
+6.4.1.
+Nature of the Supply 6.6.2.
+6.4.2.
+Name of each supplier submitting a Quotation and the date/time of receipt 6.6.3.
+6.4.3.
+Name of suppliers failing to submit prices/proposal 6.6.4.
+6.4.4.
+Prices from each supplier 6.6.5.
+6.4.5.
+Names of the persons present at the opening 6.6.6.
+6.4.6.
+Date and time of opening of Quotations 6.6.7.
+6.4.7.
+Any reason for rejecting any Quotation by the Council or other matters reasonably outside of the control of the tenderer AND no unfair advantage is given to the bidder which submits the late Quotation.
+Any decision to accept a late quotation will be made by the Head of Procurement following both (a) such verification as he or she feels appropriate and (b) approval by the Head of Internal Audit.
+However, deadlines may be extended at any time prior to their arrival so long as this complies with the principle of equal treatment and non-discrimination between tenderers.